JUDEELRICA/alx-low_level_programming/0x00-hello_world/README.md

-Wrote a C program that prints lines of text
+Wrote a C program that prints a line of texts